 3. Mindful Shower

 In the shower we’re often planning the day ahead, listening to music or media content, or lost in thought.
-Try being in the present moment as you shower by engaging the 5 senses.
+Try being in the present moment with a mindful shower by engaging the 5 senses.

 Feel the water falling on your skin, notice the smell of your soap and how it lathers on your washcloth.
 When you get distracted in your thoughts, come back to observing your surroundings with the 5 senses.